astraughn5/drawing_project/README.md

 </p>

 ## Functionality
-To create your own drawing animation paste the below code in the console log of the [Do-a-Dot Art Maker website]. (https://astraughn5.github.io/drawing_project/)
+To create your own drawing animation paste the below code in the console log of the [Do-a-Dot Art Maker website](https://astraughn5.github.io/drawing_project/).
 ``` javascript
 let draw4 = new DrawIt(30,25,400,10)
 draw4.drawX()